 Muche is a French artist based in Barcelona who’s passionate about sculpture!
-Her expressive bronze artwork embraces the human form: nudes and dancers in motion depicting positive energy; faces expressing joy, kindness and compassion; and hands that describe empowerment and strength.
+Her expressive bronze sculptures embrace the human form: nudes and dancers in motion depicting positive energy; faces expressing joy, kindness and compassion; and hands that describe empowerment and strength.

 Muche’s bronze sculptures are made to generate emotions and reflection and she accomplishes this very well.
 Today we’re chatting with Muche about her creative process and her experience eliciting such strong feelings in the people who see her artwork.